How to maintain weed control

 How often should I mow my lawn to prevent weeds?

-Mow your lawn regularly, about once a week during the growing season, to keep the grass at the recommended height and prevent weeds from taking hold.
+Mow your lawn weekly during the growing season to keep the grass at the optimal height and discourage weed growth.

 Connect with certified professionals in your area